tvarovski/MutationLoadAssess/input/README.md

 12. Variant calls with allelic frequencies different than 45-55% (heterozygous) and 90%+ (homozygous) were discarted.
 13. Resulting calls were analysed and classified according to the spectra of base changes within the clones resulting in the figure 3-B below.

-To be updated when the project results are available

 ---

-### Data Aquisition and Pre-Processing
+## Data Aquisition and Pre-Processing

 The data for this project was aquired by downloading it from the [dbGaP](https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?page=list_wishlists) repository.